ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 <{{./fixtures/template/jpt-issuer-protected-header-with-cid.json}}

-# Payloads

-> Editor's Note: This section is incomplete.
-Use it only as an indicator of the intended direction.
+# Presented Claims and Proofs

-Application resolves each claim as required when processing the JPT.
-Resolution can result in one of three things:
+Each claim in the issued form of the JPT results in one of three things in the presented form of the JPT:
 1. A disclosed JSON value.
 1. An indicator that the value was not disclosed.
 1. An algorithm-specific proof method.

 ## Disclosed

-A disclosed payloads are represented as a base64url-encoded UTF-encoded octet string representing a valid JSON value.
+A disclosed payload is represented as a base64url-encoded UTF-encoded octet string representing a valid JSON value.

 ## Undisclosed